What Does It Mean to be the Lead Plaintiff or Class Representative?

 Who Can Serve as Lead Plaintiff?

-A lead plaintiff is often the first person to approach a Washington class action lawyer about bringing a lawsuit.
-In many cases, however, the attorneys may seek out a potential lead plaintiff whom they feel is more “representative” of the class as a whole.
+A lead plaintiff is often the first person to contact a law firm and seek legal advice from a Washington class action lawyer about bringing a lawsuit.
+In many cases, however, the class action attorneys may seek out a potential lead plaintiff whom they feel is more “representative” of the members of the class as a whole.
 This is important, because under Washington civil procedure rules, the proposed lead plaintiff or class representative must “fairly and adequately protect the interests of the class.”

 It is also important to understand that even after a class action lawsuit is filed, the class itself must still be “certified” by a judge.
-Certification is a determination that the lawsuit meets all the legal requirements to be maintained as a class action.
+Certification is a determination that the lawsuit meets all the legal requirements to be maintained as class action litigation.
 Additionally, certification confirms the role of the lead plaintiff or class representative.

 The Class Representative’s Responsibilities